hardwario/bc-website/content/doc/basics/quick-tutorial.md

 Connect the **Core Module** to the **Raspberry Pi** and enable the **DFU** flashing mode as explained in the previous chapter.
 Upload the `generic-node` with `firmware-battery-mini` option.

 ```
-sudo bcf flash --dfu bigclownlabs/bcf-generic-node:firmware-battery-mini.bin
+bcf flash --dfu bigclownlabs/bcf-generic-node-battery-mini:latest
 ```

-In case you would power the remote note with a power adapter, you can flash `power module` firmware for a corresponding number of LED diodes (RGB or RGBWhite) `bigclownlabs/bcf-generic-node:firmware-power-module-RGBW-144.bin`.
+In case you would power the remote note with a power adapter, you can flash `power module` firmware for a corresponding number of LED diodes (RGB or RGBWhite) `bigclownlabs/bcf-generic-node-power-module-rgbw144:latest`.
 This firmware is also always listening on the radio and can receive commands co control the LED pixels, relay and display the measured data on the connected **LCD Module**.
 Moreover it is possible to display custom texts on the display with various sized fonts.

 [List of bcf-generic-node released firmwares](https://github.com/bigclownlabs/bcf-generic-node/releases)